Panamanian football clubs in international competitions

-An outline of the participation of Panamanian football teams in the different regional tournaments offered by the CONCACAF.
-Since 1988, Panama has been sending at least one team to the competitions, the first appearance by a Panamanian team was in 1988 CONCACAF Champions' Cup when Plaza Amador played in the first round.
+The following is an outline of the participation of Panamanian football teams in the regional tournaments offered by CONCACAF.
+Since 1988, Panama has almost always sent at least one team to the competitions.
+The first appearance by a Panamanian team was in the 1988 CONCACAF Champions' Cup, when Plaza Amador played in the first round.

-The best runs for a Panamanian team in competitions was when in 2002 when Árabe Unido finished runner-up in that year's competition of Copa Interclubes UNCAF.
+The best run for a Panamanian team was in 2002, when Árabe Unido finished runner-up in the UNCAF Interclub Cup.

-Teams from Panama have participated in every edition of the CONCACAF Champions League (2008–present).
-The best results being runs to the quarterfinals on five separate occasions.
-Arabe Unido (x3: 2010, 2014, and 2017), Tauro FC (2018), and Indepediente (2019).
+Teams from Panama have participated in nearly every edition of the CONCACAF Champions Cup (2008–present).
+Their best results at the tournament have been runs to the quarter-finals on five occasions: Árabe Unido in 2010, 2014, and 2017, Tauro in 2018, and Indepediente in 2019.

-Panamanian teams have also competed in every edition of the CONCACAF League tournament which began in 2017 and ended in 2021.
-With four teams reaching the semifinals.
-Arabe Unido (x2 2017, and 2018), Plaza Amador (2017), and Tauro FC (2018).
+Panamanian teams also competed in every edition of the CONCACAF League, which began in 2017 and ended in 2021.
+Sides from Panama reached the semi-finals of the tournament four times: Árabe Unido in 2017 and 2018, Plaza Amador in 2017, and Tauro in 2018.

-Panamanian teams now compete in the new CONCACAF Central American Cup which began in 2023.
+Panamanian teams now compete in the CONCACAF Central American Cup, which began in 2023.